The William K. and Marilyn M. Simpson Professor of Classics and History

 His main concern is the historical interpretation of the Greek and demotic documentary texts of the Ptolemaic period, the role of archaeology in the context of Ptolemaic economic history, and the applicability of social science theory, particularly New Institutional Economics and Social Network Analysis, towards an understanding the contextualization of the historical developments in the Ptolemaic empire.
 The papyri (and ostraca) from Ptolemaic Egypt comprise the richest corpus for the study of the hellenistic economy and the formation and expansion of Ptolemaic governance, but using the information recorded in the texts in the wider context of state development, economic performance and institutional change presents enormous interpretive challenges.
 He is also increasingly interested in material culture and the integration of archaeological material into the understanding of long term trends in economy and society (e.g. the performance of the economy and cultural interactions between Greek and Egyptians among other groups), as well as larger scale work in the deep connections between Hellenistic and Roman history generally.

-- Late Autumn 2013: Law and legal practice in Egypt from Alexander to the Arab Conquest.
+- June 2014: Law and legal practice in Egypt from Alexander to the Arab Conquest.
 Cambridge U.P.
 Edited with JG Keenan and Uri-Yiftach-Firanko.

 Current Research Projects

 - The Cambridge Comparative History of Ancient Law.
 Forthcoming, Cambridge University Press.
 Lead Author on the Chapter on Property.

 - Writing Egyptian economic history in the long run, joint with Juan-Carlos Moreno Garcia (CNRS).

 - Historical variables in long run Egyptian history.
 The Seshat project, Global History Databank, The Evolution Institute.
 The Polity template of the project.

 - The economy of the ancient Mediterranean.
 Princeton U. P.